Marriage on Approval

 Marriage on Approval is a 1933 pre-Code American drama film directed by Howard Higgin and starring Barbara Kent, Don Dillaway and William Farnum.
 It was released in the United Kingdom by British Lion under the alternative title of Married in Haste.

-Synopsis
+Plot

 The teenage daughter of a puritanical Reverend promises him she will not marry until she is older, but after a night of heavy drinking she wakes up to find she has a husband.